baibhavphukan/fetch-rewards-takehome/README.md

 - The JSON messages from the SQS queue have consistent fields (`user_id`, `device_type`, `ip`, `device_id`, `locale`, `app_version`, `create_date`).
 - Docker and Docker Compose are used for local development and testing.
 - The PostgreSQL database schema (`user_logins`) and necessary tables are pre-created as described in the Docker setup.
 - The application will run on a local development environment with Docker and required dependencies installed.
+Although the python script handles in case there is no table created initially

 ---